-- Encouraging commitment to the Charter and Values.
+- encouraging commitment to the Charter and Values.

-|Existing Staff Member:||A person who holds a current contract of employment with the University.|
+|Existing staff member:||A person who holds a current contract of employment with the University.|

 |University Charter and Values:||Details of the University’s purpose and values that will underpin all University activities and planning.|

-The Manager, Human Resources (or nominee) is responsible for:
+Human Resources is responsible for:

-- developing, monitoring and reviewing the Induction process; and
+- developing, monitoring and reviewing the induction process; and

 The Induction Policy will be implemented throughout the University via: